Welcome to the trench

 From the Swiss border to the English channel, in the heat of summer and through the icy winters the Trenches were manned.
 In this section I will introduce some of the men who fought in them, including their awards and certificates.

-The Private Anton Langheinrich served in the 13th Bavarian Reserve regiment On the Styr, in a sector where ghosts called out from no mans land....
+The Private Anton Langheinrich served in the 13th Bavarian Reserve Regiment (11. b.I.D.) on the Styr, in a sector where ghosts called out from no mans land....

 A Verdun Bavarian Silver Bravery Medal award to Pionier Max Stark for braving a barrage in the Albain Schlucht (Ravine) to save a comrades life.